shariqriazz/vertex-ai-mcp-server/README.md

     }
     ```
     *   **Important:** Ensure the `args` path points correctly to the `build/index.js` file.
 Using an absolute path might be more reliable.

+    **Option B: Using NPX (Requires Package Published to npm)**

+    This method uses `npx` to automatically download and run the server package from the npm registry.
+This is convenient if you don't want to clone the repository.

+    ```json
+    {
+      "mcpServers": {
+        "vertex-ai-mcp-server": {
+          "command": "npx", // Use npx
+          "args": [
+            "-y", // Auto-confirm installation
+            "vertex-ai-mcp-server" // The npm package name
+          ],
+          "env": {
+            // Required: Ensure these match your .env or are set here "GOOGLE_CLOUD_PROJECT": "YOUR_GCP_PROJECT_ID",
+            "GOOGLE_CLOUD_LOCATION": "us-central1",
+            // Required if not using ADC:
+            // "GOOGLE_APPLICATION_CREDENTIALS": "/path/to/your/service-account-key.json",
+            // Optional overrides:
+            "VERTEX_AI_MODEL_ID": "gemini-2.5-pro-exp-03-25",
+            "VERTEX_AI_TEMPERATURE": "0.0",
+            "VERTEX_AI_USE_STREAMING": "true",
+            "VERTEX_AI_MAX_OUTPUT_TOKENS": "65535",
+            "VERTEX_AI_MAX_RETRIES": "3",
+            "VERTEX_AI_RETRY_DELAY_MS": "1000"
+          },
+          "disabled": false,
+          "alwaysAllow": [
+             // Add tool names here if you don't want confirmation prompts
+             // e.g., "answer_query_websearch"
+          ],
+          "timeout": 3600 // Optional: Timeout in seconds }
+        // Add other servers here...
+      }
+    }
+    ```
     *   Ensure the environment variables in the `env` block are correctly set, either matching `.env` or explicitly defined here.
 Remove comments from the actual JSON file.

 2.  **Restart/Reload Cline:** Cline should detect the configuration change and start the server.